nader12P/MultiCloudDevOpsProject/README.md

 **Content:**
 - Terraform
-  - Terraform code and modules to provision necessary resources for the CI/CD and testing environment on AWS
+  - Terraform code and modules to provision necessary resources for the CI/CD and testing environment on AWS and integrating CloudWatch to monitor the ec2 instance CPU utilization
 - Ansible and intergrating CloudWatch to monitor the ec2 instance CPU utilization
   - Ansible roles for installing docker, jenkins, sonarqube and copying necessary files for deployment
 - Dockerfile for image build